dPgn/codegen/README.md

 Is there any need to support 32 bit x86 still in late 2018?
 Is someone somewhere still running a 32 bit OS on Intel/AMD?
 I have written the architecture specific part so that 32 bit support would be easy to add, but is it worth the trouble?
-I think AMD support will still need to be both 32 bit and 64 bit once I get around to it.
+I think ARM support will still need to be both 32 bit and 64 bit once I get around to it.
 I want the whole pipleline to run on one architecture first, though, before I implement other targets.

 Any comments are appreciated.